Anchorsify/Anchorsify.github.io/_summons/Slug.md

 ###### 3. Attributes

-Vitality: 150
+Vitality: 400
 Accuracy: 20
 Movement: 1.0 yards per IC

 **Burning Bodies**
 The slugs are coated with the same kind of acid they spit out and it burns!
 Anyone who attacks the slugs with a melee unarmed attack gets a little bit of the acid on their skin!
 This inflicts an Acid 2 effect as described in the Technique Acid Shot.

+**Burrow**
+Using their acid the swarm of slugs can burrow slowly through objects.
+This counts as using the C-rank Moving Underground As If Swimming but leaving it open long enough that one person can travel through it besides them.

 **Horde**
 The slug swarm takes only 1/4 damage from single-target attacks, and is immune to genjutsu.
 Area-of-effect techniques do full damage.
 They're also immune to status effects other than area-of-effect Immobilization, all single-target non damaging effects (such as Trip), and grapples.
 Finally, they treat the severity of AoE Immobilization effects afflicting them as being 6 lower.

-**Burrow**
-Using their acid the swarm of slugs can burrow slowly through objects.
-This counts as using the C-rank Moving Underground As If Swimming but leaving it open long enough that one person can travel through it besides them.
+**Might of the Meek**
+Slug Swarms, while easily misunderstood and often disliked for their slimy, caustic natures, are able to summoned in greater numbers by more experienced shinobi, even without additional Chakra expenditure.
+Whenever you summon a Slug Swarm, subtract the minimum XP required to summon it (2500 XP) from your Earned XP: that is the X value to determine what bonuses, if any, it gets from the following modifiers.
+X has a maximum of 2500.
+ + ( X/50 ) * 10 to Vitality
+ + ( X/200 ) to Accuracy
+ + ( X/100 ) * 0.1 to Movement Speed

+In both cases, you round down.

 **Swarm**
 For combat purposes the swarm is treated as a single entity, its Vitality total representing the amount of damage that needs to be done before the slugs all unsummon at once.
 Additionally, by using more chakra in the summoning, more slugs can be summoned.
-A maximum of (XP)/200 can be added to the Chakra cost.
+A maximum of (XP)/250 can be added to the Chakra cost, to a maximum of +20.
 Every +1 Chakra cost gives the swarm +30 Vitality, +1 Accuracy, and +0.1 yards per IC movement speed.

 ###### 4. Abilities
 **Standard Actions**